Commercial Food Storage Containers Buying Guide

 Stackable Food Storage Containers

-Whether your food storage containers are empty or full (with a lid), stackability it necessary to minimize the amount of space they take up when not in use, but maximize available space when full.
-Stacking when full requires sturdy lids to avoid cross-contamination.
+Whether your food storage containers are empty or full (with a lid), stackability is key.
+You want to the amount of space they take up when not in use to be as small as possible.
+But when full with a lid to still be able to efficiently use the space you have available.
+Stacking when full requires sturdy lids for obvious reasons but to also avoid cross-contamination.
 For food storage containers to be stackable features like stacking lugs are necessary to be able to easily get the containers apart.
+These are notches toward the top of the containers that don't let the containers nest together too tightly.
+Without these notches (also called lugs), sure they still will stack and take up a bit less space, but you will be fighting to get them apart.

 Cleaning Food Storage Containers

-Dishwasher safe is a must have (even if you may not have a commercial dishwasher) then you know they hand handle the abusive temperatures, wear and tear of foodservice kitchens.
+Dishwasher safe is a must have, even if you may not have a commercial dishwasher.
+Why does that matter if you don't have a commercial dishwasher?
+That tells you the containers can handle the abusive temperatures, wear and tear of foodservice kitchens.

 Colour-Coded Food Storage Containers

 Colour coding can mean two things.
-1. when the writing/printing on the container matches the colour of the lid.
-2. The plastic is tinted (but still transparent) in the box and lid to assist with organization and as a further quick reference quide for ingredients.
+1. When the writing or printing on the container matches the colour of the lid.
+Making it easy to match lids to containers quickly or 2.
+The plastic of the box and lid is tinted, but still transparent.
+This type of colour coding can assist with organization and as a further quick reference guide for ingredients.

 Allergen-Free Food Storage Containers

 Managing allergens in busy commercial kitchens can be difficult.
-Therefore many manufacturers have designed allergen safe product lines using a distinctive colour system - purple - to help operators quickly segregate ingredients and prepared foods.
+To help with this challenge, many manufacturers have designed allergen safe product lines using a distinctive colour system - purple - to help operators quickly segregate ingredients and prepared foods.

 Food Storage Container Labels

-Commercial food storage containers can have panels designed for easy identification and dating of ingredients and prepared foods.
+Commercial food storage containers can have panels designed to be written on for easy identification and dating of ingredients and prepared foods.
 Another option is to stock up on food rotation labels to keep your inventory moving in the right direction.
-Cambro's StoreSafe labels dissolve in less than 30 seconds in the dishwasher or under running water and leaving no residue - ready for the next batch and a new label.
+Cambro's StoreSafe labels dissolve in less than 30 seconds in the dishwasher or under running water and leave no residue - ready for the next batch and a new label.

 Food Storage Container Lids and Covers